VisentaAI/visentaai/README.md

 Simply open [Lovable](https://lovable.dev/projects/45e9e6a3-b421-459d-8364-2a8661650697) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my VisentaAI project?

 Yes, you can!